Limithron-Foundry-VTT/pirate-borg-system/how-to-use-this-system.md

 - There are user-configurable settings for alternate font and color schemes (upper right _Game Settings_ icon button => _Configure Settings_ button => _System Settings_ tab).
 This can be helpful if anyone find the default fonts or colors hard to read, or if more eye-bleeding colors are desired :)
 - Pratar du svenska?
 Check out _Configure Settings_ => _Core Settings_ => _Language Preference_ => **Svenska**.

-## More Third-Party Content

-If you want some third-party content, be sure to check out the [MÖRK BORG Third-Party Content](https://foundryvtt.com/packages/morkborg-3p) module, also installable from within Foundry.
-It includes additional classes, optional feats, roll tables, etc.